KvngTozin/Bike-Sales-analysis/README.md

-# 📊 Bike Sales Dashboard — Data Analysis Project
+## 📊 Bike sales Analysis -A Data analysis project

-## 📁 Project Overview
 This project delivers a comprehensive analysis of bike sales performance with the goal of helping businesses identify high-value customers, top-performing products, and geographic demand patterns.
-Using interactive dashboards, the project highlights revenue trends, customer purchasing behavior, and product profitability — enabling data-driven decisions in marketing, inventory planning, and sales strategy.
+Using interactive dashboards, the analysis highlights revenue trends, customer purchasing behavior, and product profitability — enabling data-driven decisions in marketing, inventory planning, and sales strategy.

 ---

-## Tools and Technologies
+## 🛠 Tools and Technologies
 This project leverages a combination of data management, analysis, and visualization tools to deliver clear and actionable insights:

 - **SQL**: Used for data extraction, transformation, and aggregation from structured databases, enabling the identification of key trends and patterns.
-- **Excel**: Employed for detailed data cleaning, preprocessing, and preliminary analysis, including calculations, pivot tables, and exploratory data summaries.
+- **Excel**: Employed for detailed data cleaning, preprocessing, and preliminary analysis, including calculations, pivot tables, and exploratory summaries.
-- **Tableau**: Utilized for interactive and visually engaging dashboards that allow stakeholders to explore insights and make data-driven decisions efficiently.
+- **Tableau**: Utilized to build interactive dashboards that allow stakeholders to explore insights and make data-driven decisions efficiently.

 ---

 ## 🎯 Objectives
-- Identify the most valuable customers that generate the most income
+- Identify the most valuable customers generating the highest revenue
-- Identify the products that sell the most
-- Identify the main location where the products come from
+- Identify the best-selling products
+- Determine the top-performing locations
-- Identify the most in-demand products
+- Highlight the most in-demand products
-- Identify the least-selling products
+- Identify products with the lowest sales
-- Identify favourable months for sales
+- Determine the most favourable months for sales

 ---

-## 🛠 Process / Methodology
+## 🔍 Process / Methodology

-### 1. Data Cleaning
+### **1. Data Cleaning**
-- Removed duplicates
+- Removed duplicate records
 - Handled missing values
-- Normalized the data to ensure data integrity
+- Normalized and validated data for accuracy

-### 2. Exploratory Data Analysis (EDA)
+### **2. Exploratory Data Analysis (EDA)**
-- Analyzed bike purchase patterns across:
+Analyzed bike purchase patterns across:
-  - Location
+- Geographic location
 - Gender
 - Income levels
-  - Specific months
+- Monthly sales cycles

-### 3. Dashboard Creation
+### **3. Dashboard Creation (Tableau)**
-- Built KPIs
-- Designed an interactive dashboard showing:
+Designed and developed interactive dashboards featuring:
+- KPIs
 - Top 5 paying products
 - Top 5 customers
-  - Average sale of each month
-  - The main location that sells the most products
+- Monthly average sales performance
+- Best-performing sales locations

 ---

 ## 📈 Key Insights
-- The majority of the products were sold to customers in Texas
+- **Texas** recorded the highest number of product purchases
-- The product that sells the most isn't the most in demand
+- The best-selling product is **not** the most in-demand product
-- The top paying customer has the most orders, and none is from the most expensive product
+- The top paying customer made the most orders — none were from the most expensive product
-- April and May is when sales peak
+- **April and May** experienced the highest sales activity

+---

+## 🧭 Recommendations
+Based on the analysis, the following actions are recommended to improve sales performance and customer targeting:

+1. **Strengthen Marketing Efforts in Texas**
+   Since Texas accounts for the majority of purchases, targeted campaigns and promotional offers in this region can further boost revenue.

+2. **Re-evaluate Inventory for In-Demand but Lower-Selling Products**
+   Some products are highly demanded but not among the best-selling.
+   This suggests potential issues with:
+   - stock availability
+   - pricing strategies
+   - distribution
+   Conducting a product availability review can help capture lost sales.

+3. **Focus Upselling Strategies on Top Customers**
+   High-value customers place frequent orders but not for the most expensive products.
+   Use loyalty programs, bundle offers, or premium product recommendations to increase average order value.

+4. **Increase Stock and Promotions During Peak Months (April–May)**
+   With sales peaking in these months, businesses should ensure:
+   - higher stock levels
+   - season-specific campaigns
+   - targeted email marketing

+5. **Optimize Low-Selling Products**
+   Products with consistently low sales should be reviewed for:
+   - pricing issues
+   - low demand
+   - poor visibility
+   Consider either repositioning them or phasing them out to reduce inventory costs.

 ---

 ## 🖼 Dashboard Screenshots